 Photo of Douglas Szabo

-Douglas B. Szabo serves as Managing Stockholder of Henderson, Franklin, Starnes & Holt, P.A.
+Douglas serves as Managing Stockholder of Henderson, Franklin, Starnes & Holt, P.A.
 He represents clients in complex business cases, including corporate and partnership disputes, trade secret litigation, real estate disputes, and breach of contract lawsuits.
 Doug also represents companies, financial institutions, bankruptcy trustees, and other creditors in bankruptcy court.
 In addition, Szabo represents media companies in First Amendment matters.

-Doug may be reached at 239-344-1260 or via email at douglas.szabo@henlaw.com.
+Doug may be reached at douglas.szabo@henlaw.com.

 There is no such thing as an unimportant Supreme Court of the United States (SCOTUS) opinion.
 As someone who vigorously defends the media in First Amendment cases, I eagerly awaited the SCOTUS opinion in Maloney Area School District v B.L.
 The opinion was rendered on June 23, 2021, and I quickly read it looking for nuggets I could use in the representation of my clients.
 Although the case did not involve media, the 8-1 (Justice Thomas dissenting) decision importantly upheld First Amendment protections.